AnthonyPAlicea/anthonyalicea/blog/normal-ui.md

     <figcaption>The user moves across multiple screens to accomplish the task: the invoices page, a sending page, and a confirmation page.</figcaption>
 </figure>

-There are now more circles than squares.
+There are now more squares than circles.
 More screens than states.

 We lower cognitive load and information density by normalizing the workflow onto multiple screens.
 In this case, on a new screen we can get the user's attention and focus them on the full impact of what they're about to do.